NateDeg/3KIDNAS/docs/source/basicusage.rst

 Pipeline Mode
 -------------

 Running 3KIDNAS in pipeline mode has been designed to be fairly straightforward.
-It requires the user to edit a

-a SoFiA-2 catalogue and set of cube lets and associated masks
+It requires a user provided runtime input file that will point to the data; a SoFiA-2 catalogue and a set of cubelets and associated masks.